shibatora/kenshi_trade_extract/README.md

 # Kenshi Trade Extract Scripts

+These scripts extract all the trade data for every city in Kenshi. `extract_csv.py` outputs a csv file, while `extract_json.py` outputs a json file.

 ## Disclaimer

 I wrote this script very quickly for my own trader playthrough.
 I didn't use any mods so it may or may not work with mods.
 There's no harm in trying, but there's no guarantee it will work and I won't fix it in case it doesn't.
 You're on your own.